 The very name "plastic" means versatility.
 You can bend it, mold it, model it, twist it, and ply it in a number of different ways.
 The finished product can be a soft and airy foam or a hard and strong compound rivaling the sturdiest metal alloys.
 In its many forms, plastic has forever changed the way we live.

 The first in the long line of man-made plastics was called Bakelite, after its inventor, Leo Baekeland.
+He was born on November 14, 1863 in Ghent, Belgium and studied chemistry at the University of Ghent in 1880, after graduating with honors from Ghent Municipal Technical School, who provided a scholarship for him to do so.
+He acquired a PhD maxima cum laude at the age of 21.
+He became Professor of Chemistry at Ghent in 1889 and shortly after, married and moved to New York, where worked as a consulting-chemist.
+In 1891 he patented the invention, Velox, a photographic paper that could be developed under artificial light, the first commercially successful photographic paper.
 Many years of work in his chemistry lab in Yonkers, New York, led him in 1907 to the invention of the first synthetic polymer (plastic), made by linking small molecules together to make large ones.

 Baekeland made his new material by mixing the disinfectant carbolic acid (phenol) with the strong-smelling preservative formaldehyde to make a third material that was nothing like the original two.
 It turned out to be a substance that would change the world.